 What You Should Know About The Penny

-3. Approximately 30% of the Penny is paid by people visiting Pinellas County, who use our facilities, but may not pay other types of taxes.
+2. The Penny is paid by everyone who purchases non-tax-exempt items within Pinellas County.
+Approximately 30% of the Penny is paid by people visiting Pinellas County, who use our facilities, but may not pay other types of taxes.

-4. The Penny is allowed by state law, but can only be used for capital improvements and public safety equipment.
+3. The Penny is allowed by state law, but can only be used for capital improvements and public safety equipment.
 It cannot be used to pay for operating expenses, like salaries, utilities and expendable supplies.

 6. Unless Pinellas County voters agree to re-authorize the Penny for another ten-year period, it will expire on January 31, 2020.

-8. Before the Penny for Pinellas, St. Petersburg used revenue bonds, i.e., debt financing for all major improvements, and transferred approximately $1 million annually from the City's General Fund for capital improvements.
+8. Before the Penny for Pinellas, St. Petersburg used revenue bonds, i.e., debt financing, for all major improvements, and transferred approximately $1 million annually from the city's General Fund for capital improvements.

 What If The Penny Is Not Re-Authorized By Pinellas County Voters?